-(1) Frischgewaagd WTP Supply System
+(l) Frischgewaagd WTP Supply System

-Frischgewaagd WTP (Figure 18.43) is the largest of three plants that supply the Simdlangentsha West Regional Water Supply Scheme with a design capacity of 2 $M\ell$ /day.
+Frischgewaagd WTP (Figure 17.75) is the largest of three plants that supply the Simdlangentsha West Regional Water Supply Scheme with a design capacity of 2 Me/day.
 The Frischgewaagd WTP do encounter operational problems from time to time because of seasonal changes to the quality of the raw water, particularly the high turbidity levels that are experienced in summer.